sergeyklay/gohugo-theme-ed/CONTRIBUTING.md

   - Compatible with [MIT License](https://raw.githubusercontent.com/sergeyklay/gohugo-theme-ed/master/LICENSE)
 - Maintain clean commit history and use meaningful commit messages.
-  Pull Requests with messy commit history (with commit messages like "update", "another update", etc) are difficult to review and won't be merged, even if the changes are good enough
+  Pull Requests with messy commit history (with commit messages like "update", "another update", etc.) are difficult to review and won't be merged, even if the changes are good enough
 - Be prepared to answer questions and make code changes.
 The project maintainer expect you to be reasonably responsive to those feedback,